North Carolina vs. Kentucky: Sportsbook promo codes, odds, spread, over/under - December 16

 - Odds to win the national championship: +3000

+- Oddsmakers rate North Carolina considerably higher (13th-best in the country) than the computer rankings do (22nd-best).

-- Sportsbooks have moved the Wildcats' national championship odds down from +1600 at the beginning of the season to +2000.
-Among all teams in the country, that is the -biggest change.
+- In terms of winning the national championship, the Tar Heels currently have the same odds, going from +3000 at the beginning of the season to +3000.

-- Kentucky's chances of winning the national championship, based on its odds, are 4.8%.
+- North Carolina's chances of winning the national championship, based on its odds, are 3.2%.

 Check out all the futures bets available at BetMGM!